rnd7/awsm/README.md

 ![alt text](documentation/awsm-wave-spline-nodes.png "AWSM - WaveSpline Nodes")

 ### WaveSplineNode
-There are two types of `WaveSplineNodes` depending on the Type chosen in the WaveSpline Settings section.
+There are two types of `WaveSplineNodes` depending on the type chosen in the WaveSpline Settings section.

-If the type of the `WaveSpline` is Spline or Step.
+If the type of the `WaveSpline` is `Spline` or `Step`.

 ![alt text](documentation/awsm-wave-spline-node.png "AWSM - WaveSpline Node")